kimmuzafar/tripSorter/README.md

 ```

 ### Run
-Open your browser and use following URL
+Open your browser and navigate to following URL to see the result
 ```
 http://localhost/TripSorter/index.php
 ```

-### Output
+#### Output
 ```
 1. Take train 78A from Madrid to Barcelona.
 Sit in seat 45B.
 2. Take the airport bus from Barcelona to Gerona Airport.
 No seat assignment.